Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Materials and Methods

 \subsection{Electrode fabrication}

 A single-crystal, optical-grade $\langle100\rangle$ diamond grown by chemical-vapor deposition (Element Six; nominal N concentration $<\!1$~ppm) served as the substrate for this study.
-Surface graphitic pads and wires were inscribed with a fs laser operating at 520~nm ($\tau_\text{p}=400$~fs, $f_\text{rep}=10$~kHz) with various laser scan speed.
+Surface graphitic pads and wires were inscribed with a fs laser operating at 520~nm ($\tau_\text{p}=400$~fs, $f_\text{rep}=10$~kHz,) and a pulse energy of 30~nJ, using various laser scan speed.
 Wave-front aberrations were corrected by a liquid-crystal spatial light modulator, and the beam was focused through an objective lens with numerical aperture $\mathrm{NA}=0.50$ (ZEISS Plan-Neofluar, 0.5NA, 20x).
 Wire electrodes were written in a single pass under continuous stage translation (no overwriting).
 Successive pulses partially overlapped to form a continuous track; at fixed $f_\text{rep}$ the pulse-to-pulse separation was set by the scan speed.
 Pad electrodes were produced by stacking parallel wires with a constant 0.5~$\mu$m pitch, maintained for all scan speeds.